2009 swine flu pandemic in the United States by state: Maryland

 By May 1, 2009, eleven probable cases had been identified in Maryland, in Anne Arundel, Baltimore, Charles, Prince George's, and Montgomery Counties.
-One of these cases, that of a high school student in Rockville, resulted in the closing of Rockville High School, the first Maryland school closing due to the outbreak.
+One of these cases, that of a high school student in Rockville, resulted in the closing of Rockville High School, the first Maryland school closure due to the outbreak.
 On May 1, three other schools in the state were closed.
-As of May 5, Rockville High School has reopened.
+As of May 5, Rockville High School had reopened.
 Takoma Park Middle School also began to take action due to a student catching swine flu.
 Four of Maryland's probable cases were confirmed on May 4, including two adults and one child in Baltimore County as well as one young child in Anne Arundel county.
 There were 4 cases of swine flu in Worcester County Public Schools in Maryland.
-In Washington County in Northeast Maryland there were many cases of the Swine Flu almost causing the closing of four Schools.
+In Washington County in Northeast Maryland, there were many cases of the Swine Flu almost causing the closure of four schools.

-As of Fall 2009, there have been 954 confirmed cases in Maryland.
+As of Fall 2009, there had been 954 confirmed cases in Maryland.

 In late September 2009 a 13-year-old Baltimore resident became the first minor to die from swine flu in Maryland.
 As of December 2, oseltamivir-resistant H1N1 was confirmed in Maryland.
 As of January 12, 2010, 43 confirmed deaths from H1N1 have been reported, and at least 969 patients have been hospitalized with A/H1N1 virus infection in Maryland.